arsena-k/disease_stigma/README.md

 # disease_stigma

-**This code repository accompanies the paper "[The Stigma of Diseases: Unequal Burden, Uneven Decline](https://osf.io/preprints/socarxiv/7nm9x/)" by Rachel Kahn Best and Alina Arseniev-Koehler.**
+**This code repository accompanies the paper "[The Stigma of Diseases: Unequal Burden, Uneven Decline](https://osf.io/preprints/socarxiv/7nm9x/)" by Rachel Kahn Best and Alina Arseniev-Koehler, forthcoming in _American Sociological Review_.**

 Preprint of paper is available here: https://osf.io/preprints/socarxiv/7nm9x/.
 Details and context for this code are described in the paper and appendices.